Introduction to Professional Skills in Biomedical Science

 4. Understand how to conduct scientific experiments and measure basic properties of the human body and molecules

-5. Perform simple analysis of data collected from scientific experiments
+5. Perform simple interpretation and analysis of data collected from scientific experiments

 6. Appropriately format and write a report on data collected from laboratory sessions

-7. Recognise how to ensure the academic integrity of their actions in learning and work submitted for assessment.
+7. Recognise how to ensure the academic integrity of their actions in learning and work submitted for assessment including the appropriate use and citation of references.

-4. Philosophy of Science, particularly the biomedical sciences.
+- Philosophy of Science, particularly experimentation in the biomedical sciences.

 - Recognition of laboratory hazards and safe laboratory practice